sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

 });

 // route middleware to verify a token
-// 接下來的 api 將進行控管，也就是說必須在網址請求中夾帶認證 token 才能完成請求
-apiRoutes.use((req, res, next) => {
+// next the api will handle access control, in other words the web request must include the validation token before the request is handled apiRoutes.use((req, res, next) => {
   // check header or url parameters or post parameters for token
-  // 確認標頭、網址或 post 參數是否含有 token，本範例因為簡便使用網址 query 參數
-  var token = req.body.token || req.query.token || req.headers['x-access-token'];
+  // confirm headers, url or post parameters for token, this example uses query parameter for convenience var token = req.body.token || req.query.token || req.headers['x-access-token'];
   // decode token
   if (token) {